Kalle Rovanperä: 2015–2017: Success in Latvia and WRC debut

 In January 2017, the Finnish motorsport association AKK-Motorsport granted a 16-year-old Rovanperä special permission to take part in Finnish rally races and the Ralli SM national championship series.
-In addition to entering the rallies in the Finnish Rally Championship, he also participated in two other national championships: Latvia, Italy.
+In addition to entering the rallies in the Finnish Rally Championship, he also participated in two other national championships: Latvia and Italy.
 Rovanperä also made his European Rally Championship debut in 2017 by entering the Rally Liepāja, where he finished second overall.
 He also successfully defended his title in Latvia by finishing every rally on the podium.

 Having acquired his driving licence, Rovanperä made his WRC debut at the 2017 Wales Rally GB, driving an M-Sport-entered Ford Fiesta R5, as well as competing at the 2017 Rally Australia.
 He won the event in the WRC-2 category, becoming the youngest winner of a WRC-2 round, though he was the only contestant in the class.

 2018–2019: Steady improvement and WRC-2 Pro crown

 Rovanperä joined Škoda Motorsport for the 2018 season.
 He recorded two victories at the 2018 Wales Rally GB and the 2018 Rally Catalunya, completing the championship third.
 Rovanperä also contested some events in the Asia Pacific Championship series.

 Rovanperä was retained by the team for the 2019 season.
 He took his first victory of the season at the 2019 Rally Chile, and took over the championship a round later at the 2019 Rally de Portugal.
 He would go on to win three more rallies during the rest of the season and eventually sealed the title at the 2019 Wales Rally GB.
 His only retirement of the season was at the 2019 Tour de Corse, where he crashed out during the ninth special stage.